wbcai/litness-test/README.md

 ### 1. Build the image

-To build the image, run the following bash code from the root directory:
+First, make sure Docker Desktop is running.
+Then to build the image, run the following bash code from the root directory:

 ```bash
  docker build -t litness .